 - They write a family dinner conversation about the topics from the lesson.

 So once again, this textbook doesn’t provide any differentiated instruction under the “Differentiated Instruction” section.
-It gives some students something different to do, but assumes the same lesson, the same knowledge, and the same resources for the whole class.
+It gives some students something different to do, but assumes they’ve received the exact same lesson, the same knowledge, and the same resources as the rest of the class.